There are a limited number of concurrent slots available for presentations that are original and innovative.

 - By entering your email and your chosen password you will be able to return to the site and re-upload or modify your abstract until the abstract submission deadline

-- If your abstract will be chosen for either a speaking slot or for a poster presentation you are still responsible to register for the conference at a discounted rate
+- If your abstract will be chosen for either a speaking slot or for a poster presentation you are still responsible to register for the conference at a discounted rate of $395 (which includes 3 lunches)

 - Due to the large number of speakers at the conference, we are not able to include your photo on the website.
 Your bio and abstract will be included in both the on-line program and in the printed program.